yann112/coding_rules/README.md

 ```

 #### Functions
+* Use descriptive, meaningful function and method names that clearly convey their purpose.
+For example, get\_user\_by\_id is a better name than get\_data.
+* Use exception handling to gracefully handle errors and unexpected conditions in your code.
+* The types of arguments should be included in the function signature.

-* Here's an example of a function with a Google-style docstring:
+* Here's an example of a function:
 ```python
 def calculate_average(numbers: List[float]) -> float:
     """Calculates the average of a list of numbers.